 A Typical F1 Weekend Schedule

 Monaco is another example of a different weekend schedule.
-Traditionally, Monaco started with track action a day earlier on the Thursday, with a rest day on Friday.
+Traditionally, the Monaco GP started with track action a day earlier on the Thursday, with a rest day on Friday.
 This dates back as early as the first Monaco GP held in 1929 on the same weekend as the Feast of the Ascension, when the Friday was the Ascension Day holiday.

-Q1, Q2 And Q3 Explained
+Formula 1’s Q1, Q2 & Q3 Explained

 In Q1, all 20 cars are required to set a lap time.
 After the 18 minutes are up, the 5 slowest cars are eliminated, and the remaining 15 cars progress to Q2.
 The eliminated cars are assigned their grid slots for Sunday according to their ranking on the timesheet for Q1.

 Drivers often have multiple attempts within a qualifying session, as they don’t always nail their timed lap on the first try, and the track will evolve over time.
 Track temperatures might fluctuate, and as the cars go round the track they lay some rubber down on the racing line (as it wears off their tires and sticks to the track), which gives it more grip and allows for progressively faster lap times.

 The real goal in Q1 is to avoid the elimination zone to be able to move on to Q2.
 Drivers will often put in a lap that they are happy with, then wait to see if it is fast enough to keep them out of the elimination zone (the slowest 5 cars).

 There is always a flurry of new lap times being set as Q1 comes to a close, so there can often be an upset if a driver has misjudged the need for another qualifying attempt, or doesn’t manage to get their last run in due to yellow flags or a safety car, or even mechanical issues, and they get bumped down the order as other drivers improve their times.